Classification in Equilibrium: Structure of Optimal Decision Rules: Illustrative Examples

 In this setting, the sincere level of compliance is $F(0) = 16\%$ (as in Example \ref{negCut}).
 Relative to the previous example with cheating (Example \ref{twoCutExOuter}), this population has comparatively high costs to compliance, and the optimal threshold rule is a negative threshold rule with $\tau^*=-1.5$.
 This rule will disincentivize compliance by committing to reward signals below $\tau^*$.
 Of course, the downside of such a rule for accuracy is that it has to commit to misclassifying the tails of the signal distribution.
 Positively classifying an ``inner cut" mitigates some of these losses by positively classifying an inner slice of the signal distribution while still disincentivizing compliant behavior.
+We find that a more accurate inner two-cut rule assigns the positive classification outcome to individuals with signals on the interval $[0.85, 1.08]$.
+Figure \ref{Fig:TwoRulesWithCheatingInner} visualizes the most accurate (negative) threshold rule and better inner two-cut rule, along with the $\beta_i$-conditional PDFs.

-Table \ref{Tab:InnerTwoGlobalAccuracy} reports the accuracy, compliance, and probability of the individual cheating under this rule, along with that of a more accurate outer two-cut rule.

-This table illustrates that the two classifiers produce similar levels of accuracy (with the two-cut rule representing a slight improvement) and virtually identical levels of compliance.
-However, the two-cut rule induces cheating behavior by about $18\%$ of the population that would have been non-compliant under a negative threshold rule.
+Table \ref{Tab:InnerTwoGlobalAccuracy} reports the accuracy, compliance, and probability of cheating under these two rules.
+It illustrates that the two classifiers produce similar levels of accuracy (with the two-cut rule representing a slight improvement) and virtually identical levels of compliance.
+However, the two-cut rule \textit{induces} cheating behavior by about $18\%$ of the population that would have been non-compliant under a negative threshold rule.
 By committing to positively classify a closed interval of signals, this rule muddies its own distribution of data by inducing cheating behavior.
 However this is offset by improved classification on the left tail and on the mass of compliant types with signals on the interval.
 Again, at the margin the two-cut rule is more accurate in this setting.
 Table \ref{Tab:InnerTwoCutRuleGlobalAccuracyConfusionMatrix} displays the distributions over outcomes produced by the two rules, which are very similar (because cheating is equivalent to $\beta_i=0$ in the confusion matrix setting).

-Finally, Figure \ref{Fig:TwoRulesWithCheatingInner} visualizes the most accurate negative threshold and inner two-cut rules, along with the $\beta_i$-conditional PDFs.